 The most common cause of chronic aches and pains, like neck pain, headaches and migraine, frozen shoulders, bad backs, knees, and hip pain, comes from stiffness or spasm in muscle tissue from holding the body in disadvantageous positions for too long.
 Sitting still for hours on end, or even sleeping in the wrong position creates stiffness and reduces mobility, thereby creating a vicious circle of not wanting to move much because it hurts.

 The easiest and most successful way to break the stiffness—not wanting to move—and pain cycle, is to gently, almost passively, increase the movement range in the affected joints to make them more flexible.

-Changing your Mindset
+Changing Your Mindset

 They say that aches and pains come with aging, but aging is not the real cause of aches and pains.
-The idea of "Oh, I can't do that at my age!" is a self-imposed label that diminishes the desire to be physically active.
+The idea of "Oh, I can't do that at my age!" is a self-imposed cliché that diminishes the desire to be physically active.
 Yes, if you stop stretching, you become a prematurely old person moaning about aches and pains.
-Healthy active elderly people always say that they don't feel their age.
-What?
+Healthy, active elderly people always say that they don't feel their age.
+"What?
 Am I 65 today?
 I feel just the same as when I was twenty!" is something I often hear from my elderly clients at the dance studio.
 So the first thing to do if you want to get rid of aches and pains is to listen to your body and change your mindset.
 Secondly, get off the chairs.
 Watch the next video and find out how harmful sitting on chairs all day really can be.

 Are You Chair Shaped?

 Sitting on chairs all day is detrimental to health.
 Getting off the chairs onto the floor allows the body to find its natural movement capabilities.